 Ulrich Storz received his PhD from the University of Münster in 2002 with a thesis in neurobiology.

-He then completed his training to become a German patent attorney.
-He joined the list of professional representatives before the European Patent Office in 2006.
+He then completed his training to become a German patent attorney, and joined the list of professional representatives before the European Patent Office in 2006.

 Dr. Storz's main areas of practice are managing and enforcing patents and patent applications as well as drafting FTO analyses and opinions.
 He also provides advice on strategic patent issues, notably in life sciences (biotechnology, biophysics, biochemistry and microbiology), above all in the field of therapeutic antibodies.